-- 6.1 This Strategy sets out a framework based on analysis of the key issues, challenges and opportunities - to drive inclusive and sustainable rural growth within the Carlisle area.
+- 6.1 This Strategy sets out a framework based on analysis of the key issues, challenges and opportunities to drive inclusive and sustainable rural growth within the Carlisle area.
 Its production has been evidence-led in order to ensure that it responds to local needs and opportunities, with the use of up-to-date data so that it is pertinent to the current economic climate and challenges. - 6.2 The Strategy recognises the role this Council has to play in delivering the Strategy through leadership, proactively using our resources and available powers where appropriate.
 Nevertheless, it equally recognises that that Council does not have control over all the actions and activities required to deliver it.
-Therefore, it reinforces the commitment to working in partnership with our public, private and voluntary sector partners to deliver the objectives and outcomes. - 6.3 It is recommended that Members of the Place Panel: - Note the contents of the Strategy in terms of the challenges, opportunities, strategic aims and objectives. - Provide feedback on the Strategy to inform its development, prior to its submission to the Executive.
+Therefore, it reinforces the commitment to working in partnership with our public, private and voluntary sector partners to deliver the objectives and outcomes. - 6.3 It is recommended that Members of the Executive: - Note the contents of the Strategy in terms of the challenges, opportunities, strategic aims and objectives. - Note the comments from the Place Panel, which considered the draft Strategy on 2 March 2023. - Provide feedback on the Strategy to inform its finalisation for onward recommendation to Cumberland Council.